 Remember, they are not responding to the decoy, they do not see it at the time they hear the sound, they are responding to the sound, and on the way to it, they are looking for confirmation that it is actually what the sound suggests, and the decoy adds a visual to the sound.

-The ideal setup would be some opening where you can set up in the edge of the brush downwind of where you suspect the coyotes to be.
-With the wind in your face or nearly so, and the sun to your back.
+The ideal setup would be some opening where you can set up on the edge of the brush downwind of where you suspect the coyotes to be.
+With the wind in your face or nearly so, and the sun on your back.
 If possible, and the terrain has some relief, set up above your caller.
 Placing you in the shade and the decoy in the sun.
-As said earlier, you rarely get perfection and you have to compromise as best you can, except you cannot compromise the wind, the scent and cross wind is about as far as you can go.
+As said earlier, you rarely get perfection and you have to compromise as best you can, except you cannot compromise the wind, the scent, and the crosswind is about as far as you can go.

-While we can’t control the everything at all times, below is an example of an ideal situation.
+While we can’t control everything at all times, below is an example of an ideal situation.

 {youtube}ZfCmv5YuvkA{/youtube}